T04E - IRC

 RATES

-The Government reduced the Corporate Income Tax (IRC) rate from 21% to 20% for 2025, 19% for 2026, 18% for 2027 and 17% for 2028 on Mainland Portugal when applied to resident entities liable to tax based on profits and to permanent establishments of non-resident entities.
-For Madeira and the Azores 14%.
+The Government reduced the Corporate Income Tax (IRC) rate to 19% for 2026, 18% for 2027 and 17% for 2028 on Mainland Portugal when applied to resident entities liable to tax based on profits and to permanent establishments of non-resident entities.
+For Madeira 13,3% and the Azores 14%.

 Newly established companies in Portugal enjoy favourable tax rates.
-Entities qualified as Startups will be subject to IRC, at a rate of 12.5% on the first €50.000 of taxable income (8.75% for Startups operating in territorial areas of Madeira and the Azores) with excess amounts taxed at 20% in mainland Portugal or 14% in Madeira and the Azores.
+Entities qualified as Startups will be subject to IRC, at a rate of 12.5% on the first €50.000 of taxable income (8.75% for Startups operating in territorial areas of Madeira and the Azores) with excess amounts taxed at 19% in mainland Portugal or 13.3% in Madeira and 14% in the Azores.

 Non-resident entities without a permanent establishment within Portuguese territory or deriving income therein not attributable to a permanent establishment are subject to IRC at a rate of 25% as a rule.
-For Companies domiciled in a black-listed offshore territory (see point c above), the tax rate increased to 35%.
+For Companies domiciled in a black-listed offshore territory, the tax rate increased to 35%.
 Other situations you will find on the link at the end of the bulletin.

 Company vehicles